bluesky-social/atproto/docs/specs/xrpc.md

   ┃  └───────┰────────┘
   ┃          ┃
 ┌─▽──────────▽────────┐
-│       FedRPC        │  Wire protocol
+│        XRPC         │  Wire protocol
 └─────────────────────┘
 ```

 Features:

 - **Contract-oriented**.
-All "methods" in FedRPC are declared by schemas which define the accepted inputs and outputs.
+All "methods" in XRPC are declared by schemas which define the accepted inputs and outputs.
 Schemas are globally identified and published as machine-readable documents.
 This helps ensure correctness and consistency across an open network of services.
 - **HTTP-based**.
-FedRPC methods are transported using HTTP/S, using GET or POST methods depending on the behavior.
-This makes FedRPC easy to understand and easy to integrate into existing tech stacks.
+XRPC methods are transported using HTTP/S, using GET or POST methods depending on the behavior.
+This makes XRPC easy to understand and easy to integrate into existing tech stacks.
 - **Cacheable**.
-FedRPC's "query" methods are designed to cache well with common HTTP-based caching techniques.
+XRPC's "query" methods are designed to cache well with common HTTP-based caching techniques.
 - **Support for multiple encodings**.
-FedRPC supports structured data (JSON) and unstructured binary blobs.
+XRPC supports structured data (JSON) and unstructured binary blobs.

 ## TODOs